 Beginning January 2014, Texas State law (SB 62) mandates that all entering students under the age of 22 provide a certificate signed by a health care provider or an official immunization record verifying that a student has been vaccinated against bacterial meningitis, or has received a booster during the five years prior to registration.

-If you have not provided documentation verifying that a bacterial meningitis vaccination has been received, you will have a hold placed on your account.
-The hold will be removed once official documentation is received by the University of Houston.
-A hold will prevent you from registering for classes — registration takes place at New Student Conferences — so you must fulfill this requirement before or upon arrival to your ART.
+If you have not provided documentation verifying that a bacterial meningitis vaccination has been received, you will have a HOLD placed on your account.
+The HOLD will be removed once official documentation is received by the University of Houston.
+A HOLD will prevent you from registering for classes — registration takes place at New Student Conferences — so you must fulfill this requirement before or upon arrival to your ART.

 Vaccinations will be available at the UH Health Center during New Student Conferences for a fee of $136.
 It is recommended that you receive the vaccination before your ART because your current health care provider may be able to offer it at a lower cost.
 Upon administration of the vaccination, you should present the documentation to the Office of Admissions in the Welcome Center.

 Please note: You are required to fulfill the vaccination requirement a minimum of 10 days before the first day of classes.
-Some conferences are less than 10 days before the start of the semester.
+Some conferences are less than 10 days before the start of the term.
 In this case, you must meet the 10-day deadline.
 The option to receive the vaccination at New Students Conferences is not available.